Technologicat/mcpyrate/README.md

 When valid macro invocation syntax for one of the other three types is detected, the name part is skipped, and it **does not** get called as an identifier macro.
 The identifier macro mechanism is invoked only for appearances of the name *in contexts that are not other types of macro invocations*.

 The other three work roughly the same as in MacroPy.
-An important difference is that in `mcpy`, macro arguments are passed using brackets, not parentheses, e.g. `macroname[arg0, ...][expr]`.
+An important difference is that in `mcpyrate`, macro arguments are passed using brackets, not parentheses, e.g. `macroname[arg0, ...][expr]`.

-Also, in `mcpy` macros do not implicitly accept arguments.
+Also, in `mcpyrate` macros do not implicitly accept arguments.
 If you want your macro to accept them, declare it as a `@parametricmacro`.
 This explicitness makes it easier to implement macros that don't need arguments (the majority), since then you don't need to worry about `args`.

 ### The named parameters